Download PDF

 10m t CO₂e20m t CO₂e30m t CO₂e40m t CO₂e50m t CO₂e60m t CO₂e70m t CO₂e80m t CO₂e90m t CO₂e100m t CO₂e

 Hunter is a federal electorate that is large in geographical area relative to the state average and has a low urban density.
 Its major emissions source is coal mining, due to the state’s coal mining within the municipal boundary.
-The second largest source of emissions is industrial processes.
+The second largest source of emissions is electricity consumption.

 There are many reasons why a profile can change over time including changes in emissions sources, updates to methodology and more accurate data sources.
 Read our FAQs for more information.